 4. Negative prompts (“don’t be vague”) barely work

-Models follow “do Y” much more reliably than “don’t do X.” “Don’t be shallow” is much weaker than “every claim must include a verbatim quote + page number.”
+Models follow “do Y” much more reliably than “don’t do X.” “Don’t be shallow” is far weaker than “every claim must include a verbatim quote and a page number.”

-How to spot it: Count “don’t / avoid / not allowed” vs “do / must / output” in your prompt.
-More negatives → rewrite as positives.
+How to spot it: Count the “don’t / avoid / not allowed” instructions versus “do / must / output.”
+More negatives means rewrite them as positives.

 5. Model defaults to “short and safe” when uncertain

-Poor extraction (scanned-PDF OCR, flattened tables) leaves the model uncertain about lots of content, so it hedges with vague language.
-Looks shallow, actually means “I couldn’t read it.”
+Poor extraction (scanned-PDF OCR, flattened tables, image-only pages) leaves the model uncertain about a lot of content, so it hedges with vague language.
+It looks shallow but actually means “I couldn’t read it.”

 How to spot it: Lots of “may / typically / usually / in most cases” in the answer — it’s padding with general knowledge instead of reading your file.

-6. Reasoning model doesn’t fix a fuzzy prompt
+6. Picking a reasoning model doesn’t fix a fuzzy prompt

-GPT-5 / o3 synthesize better, but a fuzzy prompt + reasoning just gives you a prettier shallow answer.
-Depth comes from prompt structure, not from parameter count.
+GPT-5.5 Thinking and GPT-5.5 Pro synthesize better, but a fuzzy prompt plus more reasoning just gives you a prettier shallow answer.
+Depth comes from prompt structure, not from the model tier.

-How to spot it: Same prompt produces similarly-shaped answers across 4o and o3 — the bottleneck is the prompt, not the model.
+How to spot it: The same prompt produces similarly-shaped answers across GPT-5.5 Instant and GPT-5.5 Thinking — the bottleneck is the prompt, not the model.

 Before you start

-- Confirm whether this happens in Projects, a Custom GPT, or a plain chat — retrieval behavior differs across the three.
+- Confirm whether this happens in a Project, a Custom GPT, or a plain chat — retrieval behavior differs across the three.
+(Plain-chat attachments and Project/GPT “Knowledge” files are both retrieved, not fully loaded.)

 - Duplicate the chat before retesting so history doesn’t pollute the next diagnostic.